Triffin dilemma: Onset during Bretton Woods era

 In 1959, due to money flowing out of the country through the Marshall Plan, U.S. military budget and Americans buying foreign goods, the number of U.S. dollars in circulation exceeded the amount of gold that was backing them.

-By the autumn of 1960, an ounce of gold could be exchanged for $40 in the London market even though the official rate in the United States was $35.
-This price difference was due to price controls on gold in the US which was fixed by the US government in 1933 following the implementation of Executive Order 6102.
-In USD terms, the price of gold had not changed in 27 years, but this did not allow true price discovery by the free market.
-This price was fixed following the enactment of E.O.
-6102, where the US government purchased gold from US citizens under threat of fines and/or jail time at a rate of $20.67/oz, then quickly revalued the gold to $35/oz.
+By the autumn of 1960, an ounce of gold could be exchanged for US$40 in the London market even though the official rate in the United States was US$35.
+This price difference was due to price controls on gold in the US: The official price of gold in US$ had not changed in 27 years, leading to a difference between the domestic value of the US dollar and its value in foreign markets.
+The official price had been fixed following the 1933 enactment of Executive Order 6102, under which the US government purchased gold from US citizens under threat of fines and/or jail time at a rate of US$20.67/oz, then quickly revalued the gold to US$35/oz.

 The solution to the Triffin dilemma for the United States was to reduce dollars in circulation by cutting the deficit and raising interest rates to attract dollars back into the country.
 Some economists believed both these tactics, however, would drag the U.S. economy into recession.

 In support of the Bretton Woods system and to exert control over the exchange rate of gold, the United States initiated the London Gold Pool and the General Agreements to Borrow (GAB) in 1961 which sustained the system until 1967, when runs on gold and the devaluation of the pound sterling were followed by the demise of the system.